The New Adventures of Superman (TV series): Home media

 In 1985, Warner Home Video released seven selected episodes of the series on VHS in the "Super Powers" video collection along with Aquaman, Batman, and Superboy.
 These videos were re-released in 1996.

 On June 26, 2007, Warner Bros.
 Home Video (via DC Comics Entertainment and Warner Bros.
-Family Entertainment) released a two-disc DVD box set of The New Adventures of Superman featuring all 36 original, uncut episodes from the first season, and was presented in its original airdate order.
-However, the 1960s cartoon shorts of The Adventures of Superboy were omitted from the release, due to a battle between Warner Bros.
-Entertainment and the estate of Jerry Siegel over the rights to the Superboy name that occurred during the time.
+Family Entertainment) released a two-disc DVD box set of The New Adventures of Superman featuring all 36 Superman segments from the first season, but none of The Adventures of Superboy segments, due to a legal battle between Warner Bros.
+Entertainment and the estate of Jerry Siegel over the rights to the Superboy name.
+Warner Bros.
+Home Entertainment released seasons 2 & 3 on DVD in Region 1 in June 2014, again omitting the Superboy segments.
+In 2018 Warner Bros. debuted a subscription video-on-demand service which included The New Adventures of Superman, but yet again, the Superboy segments were left out.

-On June 3, 2014, Warner Bros.
-Home Entertainment released seasons 2 & 3 on DVD in Region 1.
-The 2-disc set features the remaining 32 episodes of the series.
+As of 2023, there has still been no home media release of the complete series.
+Streaming services have started incorporating the Superboy segments for seasons two and three, but not for season one, and the original intros and bumpers have also yet to be included in any home release.